thedunston/sshwireguard/README.md

 The VPN client scripts have been tested on arch Linux, Ubuntu 18+, Debian 9, Fedora, CentOS, MacOS, and Windows 10.

 Prerequisites:

-Linux server
+- Linux server
-Apache
+- Apache
-php7+
+- php7+
-php-ssh2
+- php-ssh2
-HTTPS connection to the VPN server.
+- HTTPS connection to the VPN server.
-Wireguard-Manager has its own dependencies (jq, qrencode)
+- Wireguard-Manager has its own dependencies (jq, qrencode)

 ## Setup

 ###Wireguard Setup

-Wireguard needs to be installed first.
-If you already have Wireguard installed, then skip this step.
-Run the script wireguard-server.sh and follow the prompts or the easiest method is to run it Headless from the commandline:
+Wireguard needs to be installed first.  **If you already have Wireguard installed, then skip this step.**  Run the script *wireguard-server.sh* and follow the prompts or the easiest method is to run it Headless from the commandline:

-HEADLESS_INSTALL=y ./wireguard-server.sh --install
+<pre>HEADLESS_INSTALL=y ./wireguard-server.sh --install</pre>

 and it will setup Wireguard automatically and download all necessary packages.

+However, if you want to manually configure settings then run:

+<pre>./wireguard-server.sh --install</pre>

 ### Nowire configuration setup